Muonic Force Behind Flavor Anomalies: Introduction

 The lepton-flavored $\U(1)_X$ systematics outlined in Section~\ref{sec:models} opens up new directions in model building beyond the scenario of Ref.~\cite{Greljo:2021xmg}.
 We illustrate this with two examples.
 In Section~\ref{sec:radiative} we present a model in which the muon mass and the $(g-2)_\mu$ are both radiatively generated at one-loop level by the TeV-scale muoquarks after the $\U(1)_X$-breaking scalar obtains a VEV.
 This is made possible by the chiral solutions of the anomaly cancellation conditions, which forbid the dimension-4 muon Yukawa in the unbroken phase.
 Remarkably, the $(g-2)_\mu$ tension and the muon mass sharply predict the leptoquark mass in the range that is of interest for direct searches at colliders.
 A different type of a model building example is presented in Section~\ref{sec:4321}, where we show how to construct an ultraviolet~(UV) completion of the vector muoquark model.
 This example also gives a possible unification scenario of the $\U(1)_X$ into a simple Lie group.

-Finally, Section~\ref{sec:conc} contains our conclusions, while Appendices contain further details on the equivalence of charge assignments for the products of $\U(1)$ subgroups (Appendix~\ref{app:reparam}), the mass basis of the gauge sector (Appendix~\ref{app:gauge_mass_basis}), the RG running of the kinetic mixing (Appendix~\ref{app:epsilon_running}), the neutrino trident limits (Appendix~\ref{app:NTP}), the $X$ boson decay channels (Appendix~\ref{app:branchingratios}), the contributions to \RK from a light $X$ vector boson (Appendix~\ref{app:RKX}) and the generators of $\U(1)_X$ embeddings in $\SU(5)$ (Appendix~\ref{app:su5}).
+Finally, Section~\ref{sec:conc} contains our conclusions, while Appendices contain further details on the equivalence of charge assignments for the products of $\U(1)$ subgroups (Appendix~\ref{app:reparam}), the mass basis of the gauge sector (Appendix~\ref{app:gauge_mass_basis}), the RG running of the kinetic mixing (Appendix~\ref{app:epsilon_running}), the $X$ boson decay channels (Appendix~\ref{app:branchingratios}), the contributions to \RK from a light $X$ vector boson (Appendix~\ref{app:RKX}) and the generators of $\U(1)_X$ embeddings in $\SU(5)$ (Appendix~\ref{app:su5}).